 This review focuses on one such functional system, human resource information systems (HRISs), either implemented as a standalone system (eg, a payroll module, or as a dedicated multifaceted HR system), or embedded within a broader generic health information system (eg, as an HR module within an ERP system).
 Although HRIS are vital for the effective operation of health organizations and address many of the information, communication, and training issues of health professionals [2], they are underrepresented within the health, information systems, and management literature.
-This is despite the fact that "people costs" can account for 65-80% of health organizations' total operating budgets [3] and successful implementation of HRIS in HR departments has been linked to improvements in patient care [2].
+This is despite the fact that "people costs" can account for 65-80% of health organizations of HRIS in HR departments has been linked to improvements in patient care [2].